This article is part of The Ascender, the Highrise platform for articles and resources.

 2. Refrain from making comparisons.

-If your colleague is preferred for a promotion. resist the urge to make comparisons on how you would have been a better fit for the position.
-It will just make you look petty and justify the decision.
-Moreover, poor communication contributes to a deterioration of relationships in the workplace, including with leadership.
+If your colleague is preferred for a promotion.
+Resist the urge to make comparisons on how you would have been a better fit for the position.
+It would just make you look petty and justifies the decision.
+Moreover, Poor communication contributes to a deterioration of relationships in the workplace, including with leadership.
 Learn how to communicate better.
-Better still, deliver quality work that will speak on your behalf.
+Better still, deliver quality work that will speak on your own behalf.

 3. Strategize your career.